ukoloff/assets-watchify/README.md

 Fast serving Rails assets in development.

+Useful for Rails applications with hundreds of JavaScript files (eg Backbone Marionette at client side).

 This Gem doesn't use Watchify, Browserify or Node.js.
 Rails Assets Pipeline is smart enough to do all the job.
 We just set a couple of hooks.